Ageing Like A Queen: The Secrets To Elizabeth’s Longevity

 Self-care habits

 “To achieve longevity, most people tend to think you need to maintain a rigorous fitness regime,” said Kozlowski, “not the queen.
-She is a great believer in sensible exercise, such as brisk walks with her corgis and horseback riding.
+She was a great believer in sensible exercise, such as brisk walks with her corgis and horseback riding.
 Research says the types of exercise you keep up are the ones which give you pleasure“.

 Great sleeping routine